-Firearms and less-lethal weapons training and proficiency will be documented by the certified training instructors.
-All completed documentation shall be forwarded to the Administrative Operations Commander to be stored and maintained in Police Administration with the employee training records.
+Firearms, less-lethal weapons and weaponless control techniques training and proficiency will be documented by the certified training instructors.
+All completed documentation shall be forwarded to the Patrol Division Commander to be stored and maintained in Police Administration with the employee training records.